-Up first, in June I teamed up with Urban Artworks in Seattle to create a team-building mural at the new Lyft driver location off Industrial and Airport road in Seattle.
-I loved creating a piece where I filled out the lines and the team assisted in filling in the color for the rest of the afternoon.
+In June I teamed up with Urban Artworks and Lyft in Seattle to create a team-building mural at the new Lyft driver location off Industrial and Airport road in Seattle.
+The style of the collaborative work was that similar to paint by numbers.
+I created an outline and the team filled in the shapes with colors identified by colored dots.

-I loved working with Urban Artworks, I have followed their work the past couple of years and was excited to collaborate.
+I was excited to be working with Urban Artworks.
+I have followed their work in the past couple of years and was excited to collaborate.

 What an incredible experience it was working with the City of Danville, California for the “Dogs of Danville” sculpture installation.

 My piece “How we grow” is an acrylic based colorful and whimsical piece that brings the viewer around the dog for a full 360-degree experience with every angle offering a different perspective.
 I wanted the dog to have movement complete with brightness and a sense of playfulness.
 One of the most time-intensive parts of the process (besides applying) is how the dog required multiple layers of paint.
 One can see by viewing the time-lapse that 3-4 coats of paint were needed to make a stable and bright hue that I desired as an outcome.
 This also was true with the black and white lines across the dog as well.
 The entire dog took me about 3 days of painting at a good 3-4 hour sessions.
 My roommates were cheering me on as I was painting in the backyard, complete with guitar playing and sunbathing.

 The City put out a call months before asking for requests for applications to paint or add mixed media to the already casted plexiglass dog sculptures.
 Half of the dogs were standing, and the other half was standing.